 The Making of the Modern Mind

-Welcome to these online materials for the Jan 2015 course: The Making of the Modern Mind (IDIV 240, Manchester College).
+Welcome to these online materials for the Jan 2015 course: The Making of the Modern Mind (IDIV 240, Manchester University).
 This course satisfies the 3-GC (Global Connections) requirement for the Core program.

 January Session for 2015 begins on January 6 (Tuesday) and ends on January 26 (Monday).